We're updating our terminology in Jira

 Understand the weekly comparison chart

-Customize your report by applying the Issue type and the Epic filters to laser focus your project’s cycle time.
+Customize your report by applying the Work type and the Epic filters to laser focus your project’s cycle time.

 The weekly comparison chart is a larger version of the cycle time insights from the Deployments view.
 It shows the median cycle time of one week compared to the 12 weeks prior.

-Here, we're measuring an issue’s cycle time from the first commit until the code is shipped.
-If the issue is deployed more than once, the cycle time report will capture the most recent one.
-The report only includes issues where the cycle time is less than 12 months.
+Here, we're measuring a work item’s cycle time from the first commit until the code is shipped.
+If the work item is deployed more than once, the cycle time report will capture the most recent one.
+The report only includes work items where the cycle time is less than 12 months.

-Select a week to see the cycle time report of the issues that were deployed to production.
+Select a week to see the cycle time report of the work items that were deployed to production.

 cycle time report